-Social navigation differs from both spatial and semantic navigation by drawing various navigational cues from usage signs (e.g., read-wear and edit-wear: Hill, Hollan, Wroblewski, & McCandless, 1992; footprints: Wexelblat & Maes, 1997; Wexelblat, 1999; and dog-ears: Dieberger, 1997), the gathering and movement of fellow tourists at the same attraction site, or the behavior of fellow users of the same information space (Crossley, Davies, McGrath, & Rejman-Greene, 1999).
-Interpersonal relationships in 2D and 3D virtual worlds have also been an important issue (Erickson, 1993; Greenhalgh & Benford, 1995; Jeffrey & Mark, 1993; Crossley et al.; Fry, 2003).
+Social navigation differs from both spatial and semantic navigation by drawing various navigational cues from usage signs (e.g., read-wear and edit-wear (Hill, Hollan, Wroblewski, & McCandless, 1992), footprints (Wexelblat, 1999; Wexelblat & Maes, 1997), dog-ears (Dieberger, 1997)), the gathering and movement of fellow tourists at the same attraction site, or the behavior of fellow users of the same information space (Crossley, Davies, McGrath, & Rejman-Greene, 1999).
+Interpersonal relationships in two- and three-dimensional virtual worlds have also been an important issue (Crossley et al., 1999; Erickson, 1993; Fry, 2003; Greenhalgh & Benford, 1995; Jeffrey & Mark, 1998).
 The concept of constrained navigation environments has been studied by Hanson, Wernert, and Hughes (1997).
 Constrained navigation appropriately restricts the user's degree of freedom when there is a mismatch between the goal of navigation and the user's search knowledge of the exploration domain.
-Social dynamics in virtual worlds has been studied from the perspectives of linguistics and small-group behavior (Tromp et al., 1998).
+Social dynamics in virtual worlds has been studied from the perspectives of linguistics and small group behavior (Tromp et al., 1998).
 A recent study by Börner and Penumarthy (2003) visualizes the growth of virtual worlds along with an analysis of social diffusion in the virtual worlds.
 Furthermore, they define a measure of group dynamics in order to characterize groups as focused, unfocused, expanding, shrinking, or any time sequence of these characteristics.
 The virtual world in their study did not incorporate semantic aspects; therefore, a study of semantic navigation was not possible.